Two Approaches for Gas Station Problem

 0 <= gas[i], cost[i] <= 104

-The problem should be easy to understand.
+The problem is not difficult to understand.
 At each station i

-Talking about the brute-force solution, it's quite straightforward.
-You can use a for loop to iterate through all stations, assuming each as a starting point, and then nest another for loop to check if you can complete a circle and return to the starting point:
+For a brute-force solution, it's easy to think of using a for loop to iterate through all stations, assuming each as a starting point, and then nest another for loop to check if a complete circle back to the starting point is possible:

 int n = gas.length;